 Defender of the wild – permanently gain +1 power.

-Feral bite – inflicts 1 damage per round for 1d5 rounds (can only be used in wild growth animal form).
+Feral bite – inflicts 1 damage per round for 1d5 + your level rounds (can only be used in wild growth animal form); target may save 5 + your level each round to eliminate the effect.
 Cost: 1 power point.

 Green-speak – plants within 100 feet become your eyes and ears (you must enter a trance to perform green-speak; while in this trance, you are unaware of your surroundings).